MozillaFoundation/foundation.mozilla.org/docs/deployment.md

 ### Visual regression testing

 The Travis continuous integration run will also trigger a visual regression testing using [Percy.io](https://percy.io) (based on Cypress output).
-These tests do not need to pass for a PR to be merged in, but any discrepencies that are flagged by Percy should be reviewed and signed off on during the course of normal PR review.
+These tests do not need to pass for a PR to be merged in, but any discrepancies that are flagged by Percy should be reviewed and signed off on during the course of normal PR review.

 ### Staging